stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 OS X only: Install iTerm2
 =============================================
 I prefer [iTerm2][] to the OS X default terminal.
+Installing and configuring iTerm2:

 1. [Download](http://iterm2.com/downloads.html) the most recent iTerm2 stable release.
 1. Uncompress the download and move iTerm.app to Applications.
 1. Open iTerm2.
 Select Edit -> Preferences -> General -> "Load preferences from a custom folder or URL", and specify the folder `~/.iterm2`
-1. If you make changes to iTerm2 preferences that you want syncronized to other hosts via VCSH (see above), be sure to click "Save Settings to Folder" to export the updated settings into the VCSH-managed `~/.iterm2`.
-This must be done after each change or set of changes that you want to propogate.
-(The active preferences are stored in `~/Library/Preferences/com.googlecode.iterm2.plist`).
+1. If you make changes to iTerm2 preferences that you want synchronized to other hosts via VCSH (see below), be sure to click "Save Settings to Folder" to export the updated settings into the VCSH-managed `~/.iterm2`.
+This must be done after each change or set of changes that you want to propagate.
+(The active preferences are stored in `~/Library/Preferences/com.googlecode.iterm2.plist` by default).

 [iTerm2]: http://iterm2.com/